A self-guided tour of Lafayette Cemetery #1

 2 or 3 tombs past the tomb of the children, on the same side, notice the Freudenstein tomb’s broken flower.

 Proceed out to the main entrance.
 You made it!
+If you liked this tour, please leave us a review on our Google listing or contact us to let us know.
 Thank you for showing an interest in this treasure of New Orleans, and come again soon!

 Lucky Bean Tours